 b.
-Notes receivable: The principal repayment and interest-rate terms of federal and University Ioans vary considerably.
-The allowance for doubtful accounts only applies to University-funded notes and the University portion of federal student Ioans, as the University is not obligated to fund the federal portion of uncollected student Ioans.
-Federal Ioan programs are funded principally with federal advances to the University under the Perkins and various other Ioan programs.
+Notes receivable: The principal repayment and interest-rate terms of federal and University loans vary considerably.
+The allowance for doubtful accounts only applies to University-funded notes and the University portion of federal student loans, as the University is not obligated to fund the federal portion of uncollected student loans.
+Federal loan programs are funded principally with federal advances to the University under the Perkins and various other loan programs.
 The composition of notes receivable at June 30, 2023, is summarized as follows: